9.1 PRIMITIVE EXTRACTION

 To use rock pillars, is to reduce the amount of extractable ore.
 Thus they used wood log mats (fig. 189).
 The picture shows two pillars already in place and in the middle a loose pile of mats.

 Finally, observation of my assistant, Zé (fig. 188), shows how hot it is in those mines.
 This picture was taken at about 1800m below surface and the rock temperature was close to 50ºC.
-Work is only possible because refrigeration is used in the ventilation.
+Work is only possible because the ventilation is refrigerated.